Our CH 2014 Participating Colleges & Universities

 BACK TO TOP

-Oberlin College is a liberal arts school (2800 students) tucked away in a small Ohio town located just outside of Cleveland.
-Academic strengths lie in the Sciences, English & Creative Writing, Politics & History, East Asian Studies, and Music (centered around our world-famous Conservatory of Music).
+Oberlin College is a highly selective liberal arts college and conservatory of music tucked away in a small Ohio town located just outside of Cleveland.
+Founded in 1833, it holds a distinguished place among American colleges and universities as the first college to grant bachelor's degrees to women in a coeducational environment and as a leader in the education of African Americans.
+Oberlin is known for its academic and musical excellence and its commitment to social justice, sustainability, and creative entrepreneurship.
+With 2,900 students and nearly 50 majors, Oberlin has academic strengths in the Sciences, English & Creative Writing, Politics & History, East Asian Studies, Music, and more.
 An Oberlin education will provide a solid foundation for graduate school, law school or medical school.
 Approximately 2/3 of its graduates start graduate school within 5 years and no other liberal arts college sends on more students to earn PhDs.
-A strong commitment to diversity- Oberlin was the first college to accept women and minorities -helps students obtain a well-rounded education, both inside and outside the classroom.
+Oberlin's size, residential character, variety, and selectivity provide an atmosphere that is conducive to intellectual and personal growth.

 BACK TO TOP